GabeScott/standard-works-vault/General Conference/2025 April - Beware the Second Temptation.md

 # Beware the Second Temptation

-*By Scott D. Whiting - Of the Seventy*
+By Elder Scott D. Whiting - *Of the Seventy*

 *Given in the April session of the 2025 General Conference*

+>*Don’t hide from those who will love and support you; rather, run to them.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2025/04/53whiting?lang=eng)